Goldinteractive/gold-features/README.md

 `yarn lerna:publish --force-publish` publish all projects (required if core change has been performed)

 `yarn lerna:exec command` execute a command in all packages.
 To remove a package, run: `yarn lerna:exec yarn remove some-dependency`.
-This is useful in order to update the `js-base` peer-dependency across all packages. (`yarn lerna:exec yarn add @goldinteractive/js-base@latest --peer`)
+This is useful in order to update the `js-base` peer-dependency across all packages. (`yarn lerna:exec yarn add @goldinteractive/js-base@latest --tilde --peer`)

 ### How to create a new Gold Feature